-The Dodo is often associated to Mauritius.
-It is an endemic but sadly extinct bird that once walked the island of Mauritius.
-Numerous other species faced a similar fate to the Dodo of which little is known.
-One such animal is the Mauritius saddle-backed giant tortoise.
+The Dodo is an endemic but sadly extinct bird that once walked the island of Mauritius.
+Similarly, numerous other species bear the same fate as the Dodo; of which little is known.
+And one such animal is the Mauritius saddle-backed tortoise.
 One of the two endemic tortoises of Mauritius.

-The shell is believed to have been fairly thin in thickness.
-The tortoise evolved and lived without the threat of predators on the island until the first humans arrived.
-They were quickly exploited for food and oil until assumed extinction around the 1700’s.
+Other than its neck, the shell of the saddle-backed made it unique but at the same time, vulnerable.
+The shell is believed to have been fairly thin compared to the thickness of other tortoises’ shells.
+Most likely caused by evolving and living without the threat of predators until the arrival of the first humans on the island.
+The latter quickly exploited them, much like the Dodo bird, for food and oil until assumed extinct around the 1700’s.

-Mr William stated that a fellow expedition man by the name of Mr Corby captured a female tortoise during the expedition which was brought back into Mauritius.
-It went on to produce offsprings which were given to his acquaintance.
-This gave hope for the survival of the species but sadly numerous attempts at locating the offsprings or possible further offsprings were in vain.
+Mr William stated that a fellow expedition man by the name of Mr Corby captured a female tortoise during the expedition and brought it back into Mauritius.
+It went on to apparently produce numerous offspring which were given to his acquaintances.
+This gave a sudden hope in the survival of this species of Tortoises.
+Sadly, numerous attempts at locating the offspring or possible further offspring were in vain.

-No the species wasn’t discovered again.
-But amidst the forest of Ile aux Aigrettes, a tiny island off the south east coast of Mauritius, a bronze mock up of the tortoise stands in memory of the believed extinct species.
+No unfortunately, the species wasn’t discovered again.
+But amidst the forest of Ile aux Aigrettes, a tiny island off the south east coast of Mauritius, a bronze mock up of the tortoise stands in memory of the extinct species.
 The bronze depicts the tortoises’s long neck extending from its thin and smooth open ended shell.
-We must say it got quite a cute and happy face.

 Visit ‘Île aux Aigrettes’

 Ile aux Aigrettes is a nature reserve protected by the Mauritian Wildlife Foundation.
-They have been successful over years in boosting the flora and fauna of the island and welcome people to visit the island.
+They have been successful over years in boosting the flora and fauna of the island.
 The island is accessible by boat and visits can be booked through the MWF’s website or by calling them.
-It is also a great place to discover the extinct species of the island of Mauritius.
+It is also a great place to discover other extinct species (bronze) of the island of Mauritius.

 Content, Articles, Videos created and curated for you by our people.
 Editors, Contributors, Industry experts and Partners.